renoadmin/localampcacs/README.md

     - `CMD [ "node", "./dist/main.js" ]`: Specifies the command to start the Node.js application when the container is run.
 It runs `node` on the `main.js` file located in the `/app/dist` directory.

 This Dockerfile separates the build environment from the production environment, optimizes the Docker image size, and sets up the application for production use.

+# Node.js Application Dockerization with Multi-Stage Build

+This Dockerfile is designed to containerize a Node.js application using multi-stage builds.
+It separates the build environment from the production environment to optimize the image size and prepare the application for production use.

+## Stage 1: Base (Build)

+- **Base Image Selection**: Uses Node.js version 18.13.0 as the base image and sets the working directory to `/app`.

+- **Dependency Installation**: Copies `package.json` and `package-lock.json`, installs dependencies, sets up Prisma, copies the codebase, and builds the application.

+## Stage 2: Production (Runtime)

+- Defines build-time variables for the user and group, includes a temporary workaround for running Prisma, and sets up the production environment.

+- Copies artifacts from the build stage, changes ownership, installs production dependencies, and sets the user to a non-privileged user.

+- Exposes port 3000 and specifies the command to start the application.

+This Dockerfile simplifies the deployment of your Node.js application and ensures a clean separation between development and production environments.